Incize is your partner in semiconductor characterization and modelling for the design of digital, analog/RF and harsh environment applications.

 We can design and fabricate test structures required for all types of characterization listed above.
 Using TCAD simulations we can evaluate and verify existing or new structures before fabrication.

 Incize is working actively with its customers in Europe, Asia and USA to develop custom and standard models for RF technologies.
 The proposed models should be capable of accurately describing the high frequency and high power capabilities of such technologies, including the nonlinear effects related to operation in such regimes (harmonic distortion, intermodulation, crosstalk, etc).
 Benefiting from its ecosystem (UCLouvain long expertise in the field, state-of-the-art measurement facilities and cleanrooms) Incize is taking fast and robust steps towards its objective of providing precise models that are suitable for industrial EDA tools.
-Incize uses innovative RF techniques to characterize the active and passive devices leading to cost-effective and rapid characterization/modelling cycle.
+Incize uses innovative RF techniques to characterize the active and passive devices leading to a cost-effective and rapid characterization/modelling cycle.
 Incize RF models should constitute a fundamental layer in the enablement of future RF technologies.